CPScript/Noisium/README.md

 A cryptography engine that uses quantum entropy from consumer webcam CMOS sensors.
 Unlike algorithmic PRNGs, this system extracts randomness from quantum shot noise and thermal fluctuations in semiconductor physics.

 > [!WARNING]
 > Disclaimer; **This is an experimental cryptographic system**.
 While based on sound physical principles, it has not undergone formal security certification.
 Use at your own risk.
-For production systems requiring certified cryptography, consult with security professionals and use validated implementations.
+For production systems requiring certified cryptography, consult with security professionals and use validated implementations. **This was also tested using a Logi 1080p webcam, on windows 11.**

 ## Features